BolajiAyodeji/Blogposts/ckf7szmln015l5gs1hs1a2z95.md

 - `-c` is the flag that **c**reates the archive file.
 - `-f` is the flag that allows you to specify the **f**ilename for the archive.

-## How to Zip a File or Directory and Compress with BZIP2
+## How to Create an Archive and Compress with BZIP2

 GZIP is the most frequently used compression method; however, there's a BZIP2 method that compresses more than GZIP but takes more time to execute.
 GZIP is faster, but it generally compresses a bit less (larger file) while BZIP2 is slower, but it compresses a bit more (smaller file).